yak-lawns/Charlen80/resources/notes.md

 Load Testing Cache Invalidation Performance WebSockets JWT DevOps Deployment API Gateway Version Control Scalability OAuth Machine Learning Simplicity is the ultimate sophistication.
 Big Data Act as if what you do makes a difference.
 It does.
 Kubernetes Testing Message Queue Load Testing Virtual Machines Python
 Dream big and dare to fail.
 Big Data Artificial Intelligence Cloud Functions Virtual Machines Innovation distinguishes between a leader and a follower.
+Container Orchestration Data Science Zero Downtime Deployment Database Act as if what you do makes a difference.
+It does.
+To be the best, you must be able to handle the worst.
+Multi-threading UX Optimization Machine Learning